viyer27/nba_query_engine/README.md

 ---

 ## Future Goals
-In the future, I want to expand this into a full **multi-sport analytics platform**, adding data for leagues like the NFL, MLB, and NHL.
-I’m also planning to bring in **interactive visuals** such as charts, shot maps, and heatmaps so users can get greater context and granularity behind the stats.
-Eventually, I’d like to add **predictive analytics** with features like player performance projections, playoff simulations, and win probability graphs — making it a tool that’s not just about looking back at numbers, but also about understanding what might happen next.
+In the future, I want to expand this into a full multi-sport analytics platform, adding data for leagues like the NFL, MLB, and NHL.
+I’m also planning to bring in interactive visuals** such as charts, shot maps, and heatmaps so users can get greater context and granularity behind the stats.
+Eventually, I’d like to add predictive analytics with features like player performance projections, playoff simulations, and win probability graphs — making it a tool that’s not just about looking back at numbers, but also about understanding what might happen next.

 ---